 Some of the counterparties to the Utility's power purchase agreements are considered VIEs.
 Each of these VIEs was designed to own a power plant that would generate electricity for sale to the Utility.
-To determine whether the Utility was the primary beneficiary of any of these VIEs as of March 31, 2023, it assessed whether it absorbs any of the VIE's expected losses or receives any portion of the VIE's expected residual returns under the terms of the power purchase agreement, analyzed the variability in the VIE's gross margin, and considered whether it had any decision-making rights associated with the activities that are most significant to the VIE's performance, such as dispatch rights or operating and maintenance activities.
+To determine whether the Utility was the primary beneficiary of any of these VIEs as of June 30, 2023, it assessed whether it absorbs any of the VIE's expected losses or receives any portion of the VIE's expected residual returns under the terms of the power purchase agreement, analyzed the variability in the VIE's gross margin, and considered whether it had any decision-making rights associated with the activities that are most significant to the VIE's performance, such as dispatch rights or operating and maintenance activities.
 The Utility's financial obligation is limited to the amount the Utility pays for delivered electricity and capacity.
-The Utility did not have any decision-making rights associated with any of the activities that are most significant to the economic performance of any of these VIEs.
-Since the Utility was not the primary beneficiary of any of these VIEs as of March 31, 2023, it did not consolidate any of them.
+The Utility did not have any decision-making rights associated with any of these VIEs.
+Since the Utility was not the primary beneficiary of any of these VIEs as of June 30, 2023, it did not consolidate any of them.